Mortzilla Dinner & Bingo

 "Mortzilla", black pudding or blood pudding, is a sausage made by cooking blood with a filler until it is thick enough to congeal when cooled.

-2014 - They start harvesting Tuesday, October 28 at the Goitiandia House and continues through the week at the Basque Center downtown.
+2016 - They start harvesting Tuesday, November 1 beginning at 9am at 14440 Broken Horn Road (see map below) and continues through the week at the Basque Center downtown.
 Stop by anytime and check it out or jump into the fun! if you have any questions, Email Us!